traefik/traefik/docs/user-guide/kubernetes.md

     secretName: traefik-ui-tls-cert
 ```

-In addition to the modified ingress you need to provide the tls certificate via a kubernetes secret in the same namespace as the ingress.
+In addition to the modified ingress you need to provide the TLS certificate via a kubernetes secret in the same namespace as the ingress.
 The following two commands will generate a new certificate and create a secret containing the key and cert files.

 ```shell
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /tmp/tls.key -out /tmp/tls.crt -subj "/CN=traefik-ui.minikube"